Tag Archive for: cybersecurity

 2025 Predictions for Industrial Project/Product Development: AI, Sustainability, and the Future of Connected Devices

-As the Industrial and Consumer Electronics (ICE) industry races toward 2025, a landscape of rapid innovation, complex challenges, and transformative potential emerges.
+As the Industrial, Consumer Electronics, and Energy (ICE) industry races toward 2025, a landscape of rapid innovation, complex challenges, and transformative potential emerges.

 In part one of our annual predictions series, we asked Richard Matt, Lead Consultant at Aspen Medical Risk, and our own industry expert Steven Meadows, Principal Solutions Lead at Jama Software, to weigh in on the industrial product, systems, and software trends they are anticipating in the coming year and beyond.